 - Uniforms are required to be clean and wrinkle-free. - The uniform must be of appropriate size.
 Tops and pants too small, too large, too long or too short are not acceptable.
-Tops must cover skin at all times. - Pants are to be worn at waist level. - Undergarments lines should not be noticeable when bending or reaching.
+Tops must cover skin at all times. - No jogger scrub pants allowed. - Pants are to be worn at waist level. - Undergarments lines should not be noticeable when bending or reaching. - Variations in any dress code requirements (for psychiatric centers, community/public health, etc.) will be reviewed by faculty prior to clinical.

-• Variations in any dress code requirements (for psychiatric centers, community/public health, etc.) will be reviewed by faculty prior to clinical.
+Hair.
+Nails and Makeup:

-Hair, Nails and Makeup:
+- Hair should be neatly styled, clean, and drawn back from the face. - Barrettes, hair clips and headbands must be plain, neutral colors (black, white, gray or a matching color to uniform). - Headscarves (worn as a symbol of religious faith) may be worn but must fastened when working in patient care areas for safety reasons.

-- Hair should be neatly styled, clean, and drawn back from the face. - Barrettes, hair clips and headbands must be plain. - Headscarves (worn as a symbol of religious faith) may be worn but must fastened when working in patient care areas for safety reasons. - Hair cannot be extreme in color or style. - Beards, sideburns, and mustaches must be neatly trimmed. - Makeup should be conservative and natural-looking. - Artificial nails and nail polish are not allowed. - Natural nails should be clean and short (not to exceed 1/4 inch past the fingertip.)
+- Cloth surgical caps may be worn under the healthcare provided bouffant hats in areas where hats are required. - Hair cannot be extreme in color or style. - Beards, sideburns, and mustaches must be neatly trimmed. - Makeup should be conservative and natural-looking. - Artificial nails and nail polish are not allowed. - Natural nails should be clean and short (not to exceed 1⁄4 inch past the fingertip.) - False eyelashes of any type are not allowed.